-As a full-time internet marketer, I write lots of content every day, including dozens of personal emails, business emails, blog posts, and copywriting landing page copies for my funnels.
+As a full-time internet marketer, I write lots of content daily, including dozens of personal emails, business emails, blog posts, and copywriting landing page copies for my funnels.
 Therefore, I need to get an extended version of Grammarly Premium while saving money at the same time.

 Luckily, It’s actually a lot beneficial if you subscribe to the Grammarly Premium Yearly plan.

-- Grammarly’s Yearly plan is only $139.95.
-That is very cheap compared to a $29.95 per month Grammarly Premium plan.
+- Grammarly’s Yearly plan is only $144.00.
+That is very cheap compared to a $30.00 monthly Grammarly Premium plan.

-- You will be locked at the same price even Grammarly increases pricing for Grammarly Premium in the future.
-I know people who have gotten Grammarly Premium Lifetime accounts for one low price, and they never paid more.
+- You will be locked at the same price even if Grammarly increases pricing for Grammarly Premium in the future.
+I know people who have gotten Grammarly Premium Lifetime accounts for one low cost and never paid more.

-- You will receive constant updates and never have to worry about your Grammarly subscription because Grammarly takes care of Premium customers better than others.
+- You will receive constant updates and never worry about your Grammarly subscription because Grammarly takes care of Premium customers better than others.